 Can Guinea Pigs Eat Grass Instead of Hay?

-If you happen to run out of hay, grass can sometimes be an acceptable alternative forage.
+If you happen to run out of hay, fresh grass can sometimes be an acceptable alternative forage.

 However, it’s not great to start feeding your guinea pig large amounts of grass all at once if they haven’t been introduced to it gradually.